hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/commands.html.md

 **Examples**

 Run `watch` on the development stack (dev).
-The `--auto-approve` flag is currently always required and skips the explicit plan approval step
+The `--auto-approve` flag skips the explicit plan approval step and is currently always required.

 ```
 cdktf watch dev --auto-approve